 Restoration activities under both alternatives would stabilize the marsh and substantially reduce erosion, which would therefore protect archeological resources in and adjacent to the marsh.
 The impacts would be the same for both alternatives.
-Introduction of low energy tidal flows west of Haul Road would not affect any archeological resources.
-Construction activities in the marsh would take place from the water and would not affect archeological resources, and construction to create breaks in Haul Road also would not affect archeological resources, because the road is built on fill material and archeological resources below the road would have been extensively disturbed in the past.
-Reducing the likelihood of erosion and unanticipated exposure and harm to archeological resources would be beneficial but not significant; erosion could still occur, and archeological resources could still be harmed or washed away in large storm events.
+Introduction of low energy tidal flows west of Haul Road would not affect any archeological resources, although the locations for the cuts to Haul Road to reintroduce tidal flows would be evaluated for the presence of archeological resources prior to construction.
+Construction activities in the marsh itself would take place from the water and would not affect archeological resources, reducing the likelihood of erosion and unanticipated exposure and harm to archeological resources could still be harmed or washed away in large storm events.